-5.28 The persons or bodies authorised to approve the start of a procurement exercise are set out in the table below:
+11.1 The persons or bodies authorised to approve the start of a procurement exercise are set out in the table below:

-Estimated Total Contract Value Decision Maker £0 - £500,000 Assistant Director £500,001 and above Corporate Director after consultation with the relevant Cabinet Member Call offs of any value from an approved Framework Agreement Corporate Director Contracts the budget for which has been wholly included in the Capital Programme Corporate Director Establishment of an Approved List Corporate Director Procurement from an Approved List Corporate Director
+Estimated Total Contract Value Decision Maker £0 - £500,000 Assistant Director Call offs of a value £0 - £500,000 from an approved Framework Agreement, DPS or Dynamic Market Assistant Director £500,001 and above Director after consultation with the relevant Cabinet Member Call offs of a value £500,001 and above from an approved Framework Agreement, DPS or Dynamic Market Director after consultation with the relevant Cabinet Member (written record to be kept) Contracts the budget for which has been wholly included in the Capital Programme Director or an Officer authorised by the Director Establishment of an Approved List Director or an Officer authorised by the Director Procurement from an Approved List Director or an Officer authorised by the Director

-The Responsible Officer must ensure authorisation to procure is obtained and is responsible for ensuring that the CPRs have been complied with and that the proposed procurement documents (business case, advertisement, invitation to tender, contract terms and conditions, etc.) have been approved by the Corporate Director with commissioning responsibility in respect of the contract.
+11.2 The Responsible Officer must ensure authorisation to procure is obtained and is responsible for ensuring that the CPRs have been complied with and that the proposed procurement documents (business case, advertisement, invitation to tender, contract terms and conditions, all required notices etc.) have been approved by the Director with commissioning responsibility in respect of the Relevant Contract.

-6 PROCUREMENT OF CONTRACTS
+12 PROCUREMENT OF CONTRACTS